a7u7a/python-image-optimization/readme.md

-# Image optimizer
+# Image optimizer for web photos

-- Point to a directory with a structure such as this:
+Point to a directory with a structure such as this:
 ````
 ├── folder1
 │   └── seleccion